Augmented experiences

 Consumer-grade glasses and adaptive user interfaces

 AI-powered adaptive user interfaces that can understand the environment and personalise themselves to a user's preferences will have been perfected in time for the release of consumer-grade AR glasses.
-The technology will start to provide everyday users with always-on AI support in their everyday lives.
-The boundary between AR and VR becomes blurred: breakthroughs in graphics enable complex virtual content, such as realistic shading and dimming by virtual objects on the real-world view, and vice-versa.
+Smart glasses become the primary way for people to interact with AI, providing users with always-on AI support in their everyday lives.
+The boundary between AR and VR becomes blurred as breakthroughs in graphics enable complex virtual content.

 25-yearhorizon